Melville's Marginalia Online

 Herman Melville was a 19th century American author.
 His manuscripts have not survived, but the books which he once owned or read do, and they contain hand written annotations (marginalia) by Herman Melville.
 The pages of the books have been scanned and are presented online with OCR turned into XML.

-Dr. Olsen-Smith’s team identifies and analyzes the marginalia and the textual content that was highlighted by the marginalia.
+The original work is to identify and analyze the marginalia and the textual content that was highlighted by the marginalia.
 These provide information about the process and thoughts Melville used while writing his books.
-We assisted by implementing full text OCR to convert the machine printed text contents to searchable text.
+We implement full text OCR to convert the machine printed text contents to searchable text.
 This allows statistical information about the marginalia such as distribution of marginalia in sections of texts and word co-occurrence frequencies in the marginalia to be extracted and analyzed.
-We are supplementing this with linguistic analysis.
+We are supplementing this with linguistic analysis to identify content in books he once read that might be related to content in books he later wrote.

 Publications: